raganwald-deprecated/homoiconic/2011/01/misadventure_part_ii.md

 Our `controller.wake()` method doesn't use a Backbone view class.
 It infers parameters and those parameters are available as locals in `wake.haml`.
 Also, `route_to` helpers are available in `wake.haml` as local functions.

-In Part III of this series (to come), we will look at `controller.bed()` in detail. `controller.bed()` uses a view class, so we'll have an opportunity to learn a little about how Backbone view classes work and how Faux wires a controller method, a view class, and a template together.
+In [Part III][piii] of this series, we will look at `controller.location(...)` in detail. `controller.location(...)` uses a model, a controller, and view class, so we'll have an opportunity to learn a little about how Backbone view classes work and how Faux wires controller methods, models, collections, views, and templates together.

 **(more)**